lnesi/react-mpar/README.md

 Now that we understand the key elements from the HTML markup, let us go back to the render process.
 In the step (3.2) of the above graph, we waited for our app bundle/lib to get downloaded and initialized.
 Once our Bundle/lib entry point gets initialized and JS starts to be executed by the browser, the first step that gets executed is `ReactMPAR.createState`. **optional**.
 This method will merge a preloaded state to be pass as a parameter to React-MPAR, with the ones from the components to be rendered.

-To achieve the above, React MPAR search the target dom (6 and 7 on Graph) for any element with the controller class and extract the data-state attribute, to then decode it and merge to the preloaded state object to return a single JSON object that has all the preloaded states of the different components of the page.
+To achieve the above, React-MPAR searches the target dom for any element with the controller class and extract the data-state attribute, to then decode it and merge to the preloaded state object to return a single JSON object that has all the preloaded states of the different components of the page.
 Once we have the initial state from the process above we then create a centralized Redux store using standard redux procedures.
 This store then gets passed to the instance of Redux enabled components that drive our application with the method `setStore`.
 You can know more at React-MPAR and redux enable components at the dictionaries documentation.

-Up to this point, redux is already setup and we have our centralized store ready to go.
+Up to this point, redux is already configure and we have our centralized store ready to go.
 The next step of the render process is to actually Mount the components in the **target element**.
-To achieve this, React MPAR  will loop through each of the elements based on the controller class and matching the data-component attribute to the dictionary.
-Then the renderer will mount each of the components in the target div, passing the decoded props and the global store if the component that is being rendered has redux enabled. (step 8 in Graph 3).
+To achieve this, React-MPAR will loop through each of the elements for a second pass based on the controller class and matching the data-component attribute to the dictionary.
+Then the renderer will mount each of the components in the target div, passing the decoded props and the global store if the component that is being rendered has redux enabled.

 ## Documentation
 #### Controller Class
-A controller class is a css class name that will be added to all the html element (ideally divs)  elements into the HTML page/dom that will then be scanned by React-MPAR to then treat them has a target element.
+A controller class is a CSS class name that will be added to all the HTML elements (ideally divs)  that will become target divs.
+In other words, this is the CS for the query selector that will index all the target elements.

 #### Target Element
-A target element is HTML element (ideally divs) which has the following attributes:
+A target element is an HTML element which has the following attributes:

 **Mandatory**
-- **id**: a CMS or web platform generated unique id in the dom.
-HAS TO BE UNIQUE not 2 elements in the same dom can have the same id.
+- **id**: a CMS or web platform generated unique id in the current dom. **HAS TO BE UNIQUE** not 2 elements in the same dom can have the same id.
 - **class:** the controller class which makes the HTML element into a React-MPAR target element.
-An additionals classes can be added for CSS presentation.
+An additionals classes can be added for CSS presentation or printed version styles.
 - **data-component**: Component name to be mounted.
 This one has to exist into the root props of the dictionary object.
+By convention, this should be the component "Class Name or Function Name" in camel case.
 - **data-props**: This is the initial props from the CMS or Web Platform, is a base64 encoded string of a serialized JSON object that will contain the initial payload of props that will get passed to the component for rendering.
 This props is mandatory at least with an empty object `'{}' //ENCODED-> 'e30='`

 **Optional**

 - **data-state:** Only required if a state is required to be passed from backend and the createState is set to true in the dictionary.
 Same has props this is a base64 encoded string of a serialized JSON object that will contain the initial payload to be used as an initial preloaded state very useful to pass backend driven sessions data.

-#### Dictonaries
+#### Dictionaries
 A dictionary is a list of components available to the React-MPAR rendered that can be mount into a page into the target element.
 The dictionary is defined as a static JS object where each of the root properties will be the name of the component to be used into the data-component attribute.

 There are 2 main types of components sync components which are imported to the dictionary as a normal ES6 import and will be bundled together into the bundle/lib entry point of the webpack build process.
-The other type will are async components, this will leverage the [webpack dynamic import](https://webpack.js.org/guides/code-splitting#dynamic-imports) functionality to auto-split this component into a separated chunk so this js/css asset is only loaded if the component has to be rendered into the page.
+The other type are async components, these will leverage the [webpack dynamic import](https://webpack.js.org/guides/code-splitting#dynamic-imports) functionality to be auto-splited into a separated chunk so this js/css asset is only loaded if the component has to be rendered into the page.

 You can differentiate these 2 types of components in the below example of a dictionary where the sync component uses the class property and the component creator class/function for react is mapped directly to it.
 In the other hand for async components, the **import** function is mapped to the property classLoader.